0xpolarzero/tiny-explorer/packages/web/README.md

 ## Overview

-The web package provides a React-based user interface for interacting with the EVM AI Indexer.
+The web package provides a React-based user interface for interacting with the TinyExplorer.
 It allows users to enter contract addresses, select blockchain networks, and receive AI-generated analyses of smart contracts including their functionality, events, and other details.

 ## Installation

-This package is part of the EVM AI Indexer monorepo.
+This package is part of the TinyExplorer monorepo.
 To install it:

 ```bash
 # From the repository root